 You must be a resident of the State of Alaska to be eligible to apply for the Community Funded Care program.

 We will accept applications only for the dates of service or insurance payment or denial that has occurred ninety (90) days or less before the date of your CFC application is recieved by the hospital.
 (Extra days are allowed for mailing.)
 The discharge date from the hospital will be used for inpatient services.

-For example, if you were a patient in the hospital from May 20 to May 23, and had no insurance, you would need to submit an application to the CFC program by August 23 in order that that particular hospitalization to be considered.
-If you were in the hospital on those same dates, but had insurance and were applying to the CFC program for the balance remaining on your account after insurance paid, then you would need to submit your application ninety day after your insurance payment was received by the hospital.
+For example, if you were a patient in the hospital from May 20 to May 23, and had no insurance, you would need to submit an application to the CFC program by August 23 for that particular hospitalization to be considered.
+If you were in the hospital on those same dates, but had insurance and were applying to the CFC program for the balance remaining on your account after insurance paid, then you would need to submit your application ninety days after your insurance payment was received by the hospital.
 If your insurance was received on July 10, you would need to submit your application by October 10 in order for that hospitalization to be considered.

-Before an application is submitted and considered, all other possible resources, such as Medicare, Medicaid, other Federal programs and other third party payers must be exhausted. if you appear to eligible for any other assistance, you must submit a denial before your application can be considered.
+Before an application is submitted and considered, all other possible resources, such as Medicare, Medicaid, other Federal programs and other third party payers must be exhausted.
+If you appear to eligible for any other assistance, you must submit a denial before your application can be considered.

-If any other payment source would have been available but you did not comply with terms of that payor and payment was denied, the denied amount will not be eligible for CFC program coverage.
+If any other payment source would have been available, but you did not comply with terms of that payor and payment was denied, the denied amount will not be eligible for CFC program coverage.